graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 lookups.

-In contrast to the `@internal` directive the `@inaccessible` directive hides a type member from composite schema even if other source schemas on the same type system member have no `@inaccessible` directive.
+In contrast to the `@internal` directive the `@inaccessible` directive hides a type member from the composite schema even if other source schemas on the same type system member have no `@inaccessible` directive.

 ```graphql example